DrRichXu/Combinatorics/index.md

     </p>
    <h3> Research interests</h3>
     <h4>Additive combinatorics:</h4> I am interested in the regularity lemma and its applications, in particular, sparse regularity.
 Slice rank method is one of the advanced ideas I have used in my paper.
      <h4>Extremal combinatorics: </h4> I am familiar with Turán problems of graphs (also hypergraphs), especially I still try to solve the famous rational Turán exponent conjecture.
-Recently I try to improve some results on Ramsey problems such as generalized Ramsey number, on-line Ramsey number, diagonal Ramsey number and strong Ramsey game.
-Some new techniques are interesting such as stepping-up method, quasirandomness.
-My favorite tool in extremal combinatorics is the celebrated Depdennt Random Choice, especially in its applications for Ramsey and Turán type problems of sparse graphs.
+Recently I try to improve some results on Ramsey type problems such as generalized Ramsey number, on-line Ramsey number and strong Ramsey game.
+Some techniques are interesting such as stepping-up method, efficient quasirandomness.
+My favorite tool in extremal combinatorics is the celebrated Depdennt Random Choice, especially its applications for Ramsey and Turán type problems of sparse graphs.
 Moreover, I am proficient in random algebraic method.
       <h4>Theoretical Computer Science and Coding Theory:</h4> I am familiar with the following topics such like designs of coded caching schemes, permutation codes with different metric and property test for graphs (also, hypergraphs, geometric configurations).
-      <h4>Discrete geometry:</h4> Recently, I sometimes study some geometric problems in Hamming space such as Erdos-Falconer distance type problem and Hadwiger-Nelson type problem.
-I often combine the advantages of coding theory, number theory and extremal combinatorics in such problems.
-Another thing I am interested is the elegant polynomial method with non-standard analysis.
+      <h4>Discrete geometry:</h4> Sometimes I focus on studying some geometric problems in Hamming space such as Erdos-Falconer distance type problem and Hadwiger-Nelson type problem.
+I prefer to combine the advantages of coding theory, number theory and extremal combinatorics in such problems.
+Another thing I am interested is the elegant polynomial method with non-standard analysis, however I have no exeperence with these problems.